agentmorris/camera-trap-ml-survey/README.md

 > <https://www.wildtrax.ca>

-An online platform for camera trap data management that includes automated blank/non-blank elimination (not ecosystem-specific, uses MegaDetector), species classification (specifically for cattle as of the time I'm writing this).
+An online platform for camera trap data management that includes automated blank/non-blank elimination (using MegaDetector), species classification (as of the time I'm writing this, two models are available: (a) MegaClassifier, and (b) a platform-specific cattle/non-cattle model).
 Also manages acoustic data, with some AI functionality for acoustic data as well.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/wildtrax-thumb.png"  width="500">